MyroStadler/ror5-demo/README.md

-# README
+# RoR-5 demo

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a paginator for numbers one to one million.

-* Ruby version
+* Ruby version 2.4.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* Run tests with rake test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Installation is absolutely standard: rvm a 2.4.1 gemset, pull the repo and bundle install.

+All the logic is in the PagizzleHelper module.